-Kitchen remodeling trends in Washington DC are known to be some of the most important in the country, making the city not only the nation’s capital, but also the kitchen design ideas capital.
+Kitchen remodeling trends in Washington DC are known to be some of the most important in the country, making the city not only the nation’s capital but also the kitchen design ideas capital.
 The latest kitchen trends in Washington DC are really fun to follow and getting to be a part of that world is a real privilege.

-If you are considering doing some kitchen remodeling Washington DC, we have curated this list of the ten top kitchen remodeling trends Washington to let you know what is going on in this exciting world and give you some inspiration for your project.
-We can explore some of the modern kitchen remodeling trends Washington together and you can find the right ones to fit your personality.
+If you are considering doing some kitchen remodeling in Washington DC, we have curated this list of the ten top kitchen remodeling trends in Washington to let you know what is going on in this exciting world and give you some inspiration for your project.
+We can explore some of the modern kitchen remodeling trends in Washington together and you can find the right ones to fit your personality.

 1. Black Cabinets

-Over the last decade kitchen designers have been doing a lot of all white kitchens, but this year one of the biggest kitchen remodeling trends in Washington DC has been a balancing act with black kitchen cabinets.
-This look is especially successful in a modern looking kitchen.
+Over the last decade kitchen designers have been doing a lot of all-white kitchens, but this year one of the biggest kitchen remodeling trends in Washington DC has been a balancing act with black kitchen cabinets.
+This look is especially successful in a modern-looking kitchen.

 Pair the black cabinets with some gold or silver hardware, and your kitchen is sure to be looking elegant.
 We really like when black cabinets are used together with stainless steel appliances, the silver color just seems to pop right out of the black surrounding it.

 Kitchen remodeling trends in Washington DC have decided that looking at the big machines we use in the kitchen is out, and putting them behind cabinet faces is the way to go.
 This makes it so that you can really focus on the other parts of the kitchen that you put a lot of thought into and you don’t have to look at the refrigerator designers’ work.

 This is great if you are having trouble finding the right color of appliances, which can be especially difficult with all the backlogs in shipping going on.
 You can really focus on how you want your cabinets to look and you can forget about having to find the right appliances that match what you want.